About

 Origins

-The Five Pillars of Medicine is a body of knowledge that began to emerge shortly after I completed an initiation in a Southern African medicine tradition.
-These teachings have come through dreams, plant wisdom, and spontaneous insights in nature, offering a comprehensive understanding of the patterns of nature.
+The Five Pillars of Medicine is a body of knowledge that began to emerge shortly after I completed an initiation in a Southern African lineage of traditional medicine.
+"Twasa", or initiation, can be understood as a "blossoming of the being".
+It facilitates an opening in perception, allowing the initiate to step more deeply into their natural gifts.
+These teachings have subsequently come through dreams, plant wisdom, and spontaneous insights in nature, offering a comprehensive understanding of the patterns of life.

 The Cedar Teachings

-When I was in training, learning about various herbs and plants, I often felt overwhelmed.
-There was so much to absorb, and the method of learning was one plant at a time.
-I remember walking in to the garden one day and speaking directly to the world at large:
+While in training learning about various medicines and plants, I felt overwhelmed.
+There was an immense amount to absorb and the method of learning was one plant at a time.
+One day walked into the garden and, speaking directly to the world at large, I said:

-I found it a fascinating invitation, and began engage with them curiously from that moment on.
-Each time I returned home, I would greet them, leaving small offerings of tobacco or other gifts.
+I found it a fascinating invitation, and began engaging them with curiosity from that moment.
+Each time I returned home I would greet them, leaving small offerings of tobacco or other gifts.
 I began speaking with them, singing to them, and giving them a hug upon my arrival.
 One day, as I touched them in greeting, I noticed that one of them had left a sticky kiss of resin on my sleeve.
-Now, I knew the needles of the this tree were a powerful smudge when burned, but I hadn’t considered what other parts of the plant might offer.
+Now, I knew the needles of the this tree were a powerful smudge when burned, but I hadn’t considered what other parts of the same plant might offer.
 Excited by this new discovery, I was eager to see if the resin shared similar properties and, if so, how it differed from the leaves.

 I fired up a piece of coal and dropped the resin onto it, heading outside to stand beneath the trees as the resin began to bubble and smoke.
 It took a moment for the smoke to rise gently towards me.
 As it reached me, I was suddenly engulfed with this most exquisite, unexpected aroma.
 It felt aged and feminine, an ancient scent that carried a warm, wise essence.
 Caught completely off guard, my heart burst open in delight and I stood in awe at the base of the trees, guiding the smoke between myself and the cedars… And in that moment of gratitude, the tree spoke to me..
 It said: